 "Can we go during Christmas?
 Spend the holidays with her?"

 "Blimey," he said, poking his head back up to look at her with his eyebrows raised.
 "Jackie Tyler and the Christmas season?
-May I point out that a) she is going to be absolutely off-the-wall middle-aged-mother holiday-crazed, and b) things tend to happen around Christmas."
+May I point out, just to be the reasonable one here, that A, she is going to be in full-out middle-aged-mother mode, and B, things tend to happen around Christmas."

 "Things!
 You know, things.
 Every time I visit Earth Christmas, things happen.
 You remember the last one: regenerated, killer Christmas tree, pilot fish Father Christmases, Sycorax, Harriet Jones, swordfight, lost my hand!
 And I love that hand."
 He looked at his fingers and wiggled them.
 "My hand," he said, a little possessively.

-"You're gettin' grumpy because you lost a hand that you grew back," Rose said blankly.
+"You're getting grumpy because you lost a hand that you grew back," Rose said blankly.

 "Oi!
 You try losing a hand!" he said, staring at her.